 In the boot we replaced both of the rear frame members that extend to the rear shroud edge and carry the bumper brackets.

 The aluminum rear shroud and boot lid both had lots of dents and distortion to work out - but otherwise had no corrosion.

 Jason carefully removed the inner frame of the boot lid and bonnet so he could properly smooth the dents in the aluminum skins.

 He used a clever system of threaded rods with appropriate sized washers and nuts and some heat to correctly re-align the tail light pods:

-Next week I'll put in another day at Jetstream and hopefully get the body panels sanded ready for primer.
-After that we can take them all off and go about priming and painting the inner chassis.
+Another few weeks and hopefully we'll get the body panels finished ready for paint. - After that we can take them all off and go about priming and painting the inner chassis.

 Until next time -